jayadeepjayaraman/udacity-dataviz/README.md

 ##Summary
 I downloaded the data from [BTS] (http://www.transtats.bts.gov/OT_Delay/OT_DelayCause1.asp), selecting a dataset that included all domestic flights from all carriers to and from major airports from June 2003 through December 2015.
 On performing an exploratory analysis of the data I found that the data is very detailed and has information for many airlines (20-25), therefore after an initial analysis I decided to plot the on time percentages for the top 5 airlines.

+Along with this I also plotted another line chart where in the trend for the different delay causes were plotted for the same time period.

 ##Design